Sohou08/Hadoop-Spark/file_format/compression/README.md

 # COMPRESSION DATA #

 Compressing big data help by reducing the amount of storage and bandwidth required for data sets, remove irrelevant or redundant data, making analysis and processing easier and faster.
 Generally, the codec term is employed for describing the type of compression schemes which is the shortened form of compressor/decompressor.
+There exist many kinds of compression type involving various proprieties of splittable, in terms of performance and ration of compression.

-Each type of codec occurs one of these properties following:
+Let's describe first those proprieties

 +	__Splittable compression__